 6. Recently the government introduced a sugar tax .
-Use the following resources and any of your own to write about d) Do you agree with the sugar tax?
+Use the following resources and any of your own to write about

+- a) What is the sugar tax and how it works

+- b) The advantages of the sugar tax

+- c) The disadvantages of the sugar tax

+- d) Do you agree with the sugar tax?
 Why?
 Would you do anything differently?

-- b) The advantages of the sugar tax - c) The disadvantages of the sugar tax